-I am looking for two outstanding PhD candidates with a solid background on Engineering, or Applied Mathematics.
-The candidate is expected conduct theoretical and algorithmic research on complex networks, multi-agent systems, game theory, and optimization.
-The application areas will mainly be autonomous systems, epidemics, and smart grids.
+I am looking for outstanding PhD candidates with a solid background on Engineering, or Applied Mathematics.
+The candidate is expected conduct theoretical and algorithmic research on control, multi-agent systems, game theory, and optimization.
+The application areas of interest are autonomous teams, epidemics, or smart grids!